What is the Best Temperature for Produce? (And Other Hacks for Fresh Produce)

 - Storing fresh herbs in napkins, such as basil and mint

 - Removing mushrooms from the packaging and storing them in a paper bag, as this removes moisture and keeps them fresher for longer

 - Place whole herbs (herbs with stems) in a mason jar filled with water.
 The plants can survive longer and remain fresher.

 - Keep bananas separate from all other produce, as they emit the most ethylene gas of any fruit, which can cause other produce to ripen and decay prematurely.

 Now that you’ve learned the ins and outs of maximizing the freshness of your produce through the right temperature and storage methods, all you need to do is find a great recipe.
 On second thought, you may as well grab that bottle of wine to help get your creative juices flowing.

-At DLJ Produce, we not only enjoy providing fresh produce nationwide, but tips and hacks like these you can simply use in your own home.
+At DLJ Produce, we not only enjoy providing fresh produce nationwide but also tips and hacks like these you can use in your own home.

 If you enjoyed these tips, share them with a friend so they can also try these tips in order to keep their produce fresh and delicious.